TITLE 32: ENERGY

 2) The report shall not contain the individual's or child's name or any other information that could lead to identification of the individual or child.

 e) The licensee shall provide notification of the event to the referring physician and also notify the pregnant individual or mother, both hereafter referred to as the mother, no later than 24 hours after discovery of an event that would require reporting under subsection (a) or (b), unless the referring physician personally informs the licensee either that he or she will inform the mother or that, based on medical judgment, telling the mother would be harmful.
 The licensee is not required to notify the mother without first consulting with the referring physician.
 If the referring physician or mother cannot be reached within 24 hours, the licensee shall make the appropriate notifications as soon as possible thereafter.
 The licensee may not delay any appropriate medical care for the embryo/fetus or for the nursing child, including any necessary remedial care as a result of the event, because of any delay in notification.
 To meet the requirements of this subsection (e), the notification may be made to the mother's or child's responsible relative or guardian instead of the mother.
 If a verbal notification is made, the licensee shall inform the mother, or the mother's or child's responsible relative or guardian, that a written description of the event can be obtained from the licensee upon request.
 The licensee shall provide a written description if requested.

 1) Annotate a copy of the report provided to the Agency with the:

 A) Name of the pregnant individual or the nursing child who is the subject of the event; and

-B) Social security number or other identification number, if one has been assigned, of the pregnant individual or the nursing child who is the subject of the event; and
+B) Identification number, or if no other identification number is available the social security number, of the individual who is the subject of the event; and

 2) Provide a copy of the annotated report to the referring physician, if other than the licensee, no later than 15 days after the discovery of the event.